fabrizyo/sudoku/README.md

-# Sudoku Generator
+# Sudoku
-It's a solver and generator of full or partial compiled Sudokus.
+It's a solver and a generator of full or partial compiled Sudokus.
 Examples:
 ```
 from sudoku import get_random_sudoku,solve_sudoku